How to Format Your Book for Amazon Kindle Using Microsoft Word

 MOBI format is suitable for specific book types, but for regular books, EPUB, Word, or KPF is recommended.
 Note that old MOBI files with .prc extensions are no longer supported.

-Additional formats like HTML, Rich Text, Plain Text, and PDF are available, but they come with specific rules and challenges.
+Additional formats—such as HTML, Rich Text, Plain Text, and PDF—are available but come with specific rules and challenges.

 Step-by-Step Guide: Formatting Your Book for Amazon Kindle Using Microsoft Word